youngboy/engine-docs/source/schema-history.md

 ![GitHub Status View](./img/schema-history/github-check.png)

-Schema validation is best used when integrated with your team's development workflow.
-To make this easy, Apollo Engine integrates with GitHub to provide status checks on pull requests when you make schema changes.
+Schema validation is best used when integrated in a team's development workflow.
+To make this easy, Apollo Engine integrates with GitHub to provide status checks on pull requests when schema changes are proposed.
 To enable schema validation in GitHub, follow these steps:

 <h3 id="install-github">Install GitHub application</h3>

-Go to [https://github.com/apps/apollo-engine](https://github.com/apps/apollo-engine) and click the `Configure` button to install the Apollo Engine integration on the GitHub profile or organization of your choice.
+Go to [https://github.com/apps/apollo-engine](https://github.com/apps/apollo-engine) and click the `Configure` button to install the Apollo Engine integration on the appropriate GitHub profile or organization.

 <h3 id="check-schema-on-ci">Run validation on commit</h3>